frankiephs/OceanGuardianOfficial/README.md

 >In pygame, to exit the game, You will need to call the *'pygame.quit' and 'sys.exit'*, When in a delay method (refering to the previous question), the software stops or the file stops therefore it cannot call the quit method.
 "Then why on other areas are working?"
 Other areas use the tick difference to make a timer, this is quite complex and requires a longer code.
 We are planning to remove the delay by proceeding with the "click to continue" system but that will consume another time.

 ### "It says pygame.mixer.init() error?"
 > regarding to the `pygame.mixer.init()` error, This is because replit is a browser based IDE and the `pygame.mixer.init()` finds an audio device which is typically refering to the hardware.
-To solve this issue, you will need to use the "pygame" language instead of the "python" language.
+To solve this issue, you will need to **use the "pygame" language** instead of the "python" language.
 In this case, it now supports sounds from pygame.
 >
 ### "Why is the performance slower in replit?"
 > Replit have its own GPU, RAM and storage because it is virtual environment that uses docker containers.
 These GPU, RAM, etc. have its own limitations and might require to upgrade your own account if you want a faster one.
-Pygame also runs fast frames therefore it requires a hardware that is fast too.
+Pygame also runs fast frames therefore it requires a hardware that is fast too. **I will recommend installing the game in your device, please read "Installation on windows".**
+### "Why are the sprite's appearance delayed in replit?"
+> Please refer to 'Why is the performance slower in replit'  question.
+The display method and the timer are not on sync because of the performance issues. **I will recommend installing the game in your device, please read "Installation on windows".**

+### "Why is the screen smaller in replit when I run it?"
+> The game screen is fixed, therefore you cannot shrink the size proportions.
+You can maximize the output screen **by clicking the 3 dots and click maximize**. alternatively, you can change the size proportions but I won't recommend it because it will ruin the fixed pixel position of other elements.
 ## Credits:
 - **Programmers and Debuggers**
 	- Manling He